Perditio-Lost/godot-addons/README.md

 4. Open Godot and go to:
    **Project > Project Settings > Plugins**
 5. Find the plugins you want to use and **enable them**.
+6. Delete any remaining unessential files or directories.

 ## Plugins Overview